paigetomkins/ICR-PoeticMetaphorAnalysis/README.md

 ###2.
 Sorting the corpus

 When downloading the corpus, it should be noted that although the files were originally given the extension .psd, none of them are Photoshop documents and as such could not be opened by image editing software; rather, the file extensions had to be manually changed to that of a text file.
 I selected .txt as my file extension of choice since the files used ASCII text, although .mv and similar text formats also enabled the files to open.
-For now, I am including all poetry together as a single corpus, rather than sorting by period, region, genre, etc., although it should be noted that all of the poems in use were written in Old English.
+For now, I am including all poetry together as a single corpus, rather than sorting by period, region, genre, etc., although it should be noted that all of the poems in use were written in English or Old English.

 ###2.
 Extracting and isolating metaphors based on POS tag sequences and dependency parsers

-I am using the approach taken by Neuman (2013) and Kesarwani (2018, p.70). rather than annotating poetry line by line in order to identify metaphor, I chose to use the various POS tag sequences described by Kesarwani to automatically extract the majority of metaphorical phrases and sentences from the corpus.
+I am using the approach taken by Neuman (2013) and Kesarwani (2018, p.70).
+Rather than annotating poetry line by line in order to identify metaphor, I chose to use the various POS tag sequences described by Kesarwani to automatically extract the majority of metaphorical phrases and sentences from the corpus.
 This is an important step towards extracting all of the metaphors used in the corpus, and relies on simple, rule-based directions, making it a relatively fast and efficient process.
 Then, in line with Kesarwani (2018) and Shutova (2016), I use a dependency parser--in my case, SpaCy--in order to identify the various associations and connections (e.g., nsubj, dobj, etc.) within the tagged sentences, and remove the sentences that do not feature metaphors.
 As Kesarwani pointed out, however, POS tagging can sometimes result in incomprehensible word pairs; in the event of this happening, I plan to use the Berkeley Neural Parser (integrated in SpaCy) in order to identify the surrounding context.
 My choice to use SpaCy rather than the Stanford Parser and Dependency Parser chosen by Kesarwani is due to the fact that SpaCy is both open-source, an important aspect of the project, and pre-trained, significantly reducing the time and cost of this step.
-Additionally, SpaCy operates much faster than Stanford GloVe, which is my primary reason for choosing SpaCy.
+Additionally, SpaCy is known to operate much faster than Stanford GloVe, which is my primary reason for choosing it.

 ###3.
 Create high-dimensional vectors using word embeddings